raganwald-deprecated/homoiconic/2009-03-07/surreal.md

       other.not_to_the_left_of?(self)
     end

 Recursive things and elegant things almost always start with a base or degenerate case and work from there.
 The "lists of length n" implementation of numbers started with an empty list.
 We have a similarly spartan base case, `[] ^ []`.
-We will call it *Naught*:
+We will call it *NAUGHT*:

     NAUGHT = [] ^ []

-Let's ask ourselves this question: *Is `NAUGHT` valid?*
+Let's ask ourselves this question: *Is NAUGHT valid?*

 This is a really interesting question.
 The very way it is phrased hints at something deep about the way we think about things and the way we can discover new things.
-We're asking whether `NAUGHT` is valid, which implies that there is some positive characteristic of numbers we are seeking.
+We're asking whether NAUGHT is valid, which implies that there is some positive characteristic of numbers we are seeking.
 But there isn't.

 > Having a smaller set of core things is definitely part of elegance.
 Just ask anyone who struggles with Java's object/primitive dichotomy if you don't believe me.
 But there's another component of elegance that must be considered, the question of *scale*.

 Our rule of validity is really a rule of *invalidity*.
 If you look at the `#valid?` method, you see that at its heart we have really defined that a number is invalid if any number to its left is not to the left of any number to its right.
-But `NAUGHT` doesn't have *any* numbers to its left or its right, so it passes this test.
+But NAUGHT doesn't have *any* numbers to its left or its right, so it passes this test.

-One might be inclined to patch over this case, to declare--for example--that `NAUGHT` is invalid, and what we really need is a number `ZERO` where negative one is to its left and one is to its right.
-However, one might also shrug and continue in the spirit of finding out what happens if we treat `NAUGHT` as a legitimate number.
+One might be inclined to patch over this case, to declare--for example--that NAUGHT is invalid, and what we really need is a number ZERO where negative one is to its left and one is to its right.
+However, one might also shrug and continue in the spirit of finding out what happens if we treat NAUGHT as a legitimate number.

 This is the kind of thinking that allegedly led Einstein to discover Special Relativity.
 If the speed of light *always* appeared to be constant for any observer, then things appeared to be bad when considering the rate of change in time for various observers.
 But he shrugged and carried on, wondering if it would all work out in the end.
 It did all work out in the end, but he learned something shocking about time and observers in motion relative to each other.

 This teaches us that like programming languages, theories of physics constrain us to certain ways of thinking about things.
 Sometimes you need a new approach to provoke fresh thinking.

-So by our rules `NAUGHT` *is* a valid number, even though it appears nonsensical, a number with no numbers to its left or right.
+So by our rules NAUGHT *is* a valid number, even though it appears nonsensical, a number with no numbers to its left or right.
 And indeed, as we carry on we discover that things to work out in the end, but we must abandon certain ideas we think we have about numbers.

 Let's see what we get if we ask a few more questions.

 **A few more relationships**

 What is `NAUGHT.not_to_the_left_of?(NAUGHT)`?
 What is `NAUGHT.not_to_the_right_of?(NAUGHT)`?
 What do you infer from this?
 Correct!
-Given two numbers `x` and `y`, if `x.not_to_the_left_of?(y) && x.not_to_the_right_of?(y)`, we know that `x == y`!
+Given two numbers x and y, if `x.not_to_the_left_of?(y) && x.not_to_the_right_of?(y)`, we know that `x == y`!

     def == (other)
       other.kind_of?(SurrealNumber) && not_to_the_left_of?(other) && not_to_the_right_of?(other)
     end

 Note that equality is a *defined relationship*.
 There is no monkeying around with comparing the identities of our representations in our language's implementation.
-Two instances of `SurrealNumber` in Ruby can be `==` each other even if they are not the same instance in memory.
-Furthermore, two instances of `SurrealNumber` in Ruby can be `==` each other even if they don't have the exact same representation!
+Two instances of `SurrealNumber` in Ruby can be == each other even if they are not the same instance in memory.
+Furthermore, two instances of `SurrealNumber` in Ruby can be == each other even if they don't have the exact same representation!

-`NAUGHT` or `[] ^ []` is the simplest possible number to represent.
+NAUGHT or `[] ^ []` is the simplest possible number to represent.
 What is the next simplest number?
 How about `([([]^[])] ^ [])`?
 Or to put it more simply: `NAUGHT ^ []`.
 What do we know about this number?

     (NAUGHT ^ []).not_to_the_left_of?(NAUGHT) # => true
     (NAUGHT ^ []) == NAUGHT # => false

-Well, if `(NAUGHT ^ [])` is not to the left of `NAUGHT` and it is not equal to `NAUGHT`...
+Well, if `(NAUGHT ^ [])` is not to the left of NAUGHT and it is not equal to NAUGHT...
 It must be to the *right* of naught.
 Now we have a new relationship we can define, along with its symmetrical twin:

     def to_the_right_of?(other)
       not_to_the_left_of?(other) && !not_to_the_right_of?(other)